MicrosoftDocs/msteams-docs/msteams-platform/includes/get-started/azure-provisioning-instructions-tab.md

     :::image type="content" source="~/assets/images/teams-toolkit-v2/deploy-azure/select-resource.png" alt-text="Screenshot showing resources for provisioning":::

    > [!NOTE]
-   > There are always some Azure resources used for hosting your app.
+   > Your app will always be hosted using certain Azure resources.
    >
-   >For more information, see [Create resource group](/azure/azure-resource-manager/management/manage-resource-groups-portal?branch=pr-en-us-6602)
+   >For more information, see [Create resource group](/azure/azure-resource-manager/management/manage-resource-groups-portal)

     A dialog warns you that costs may be incurred when running resources in Azure.

 1. Select **Provision**.

- git-issue-Need-documentation-on-how-to-provision-using-a-new-resource-group
    :::image type="content" source="~/assets/images/teams-toolkit-v2/deploy-azure/provision-warning.png" alt-text="The screenshot showing the provisioning of dialog.":::

    :::image type="content" source="~/assets/images/teams-toolkit-v2/provision-confirm1.png" alt-text="Screenshot showing the selection of subscription":::